karenpayneoregon/user-secrets-examples/TeamsSecretsLibrary/readme.md

+# About'
-This is SecretsLibrary1 and SecretsModalLibrary1 merged together which can be used as an NuGet package.
+This is `SecretsLibrary1` and `SecretsModalLibrary1` projects merged together which can be used as an NuGet package.

+:small_orange_diamond:  Currently setup to use as a project reference and is also setup as a local NuGet package.